mohammadteeti/OPOST_AUTOMATION/README.md

 - **Browsing Files for Different Employees**

   The program allows the user to easily select the Excel file they wish to work with, eliminating the need for manually entering excessive data.
+  It also allows for multiple file selection (Group Operation)
 - **Login to OPOST System**

-  The program uses OPOST user credentials to automatically log in, streamlining the login process.
+  The program uses OPOST user credentials to log in, streamlining the login process automatically.

 - **Supports Multiple Browsers**

-  The program works with both Edge and Chrome, offering a selection mechanism to choose the browser type.
+  The program works with both Edge and Chrome, offering a selection mechanism for choosing the browser type.
 This prevents browser overload, allowing users to perform other tasks on one browser while running the process in another.

+- **Version Matching**

+    The Program checks for browser version and assigns the compatible driver version using driver managers for both Chrome and Edge

+- **Wide Range of Shipment Samples**

+  The Program allows the user to choose between Full File mode and Sample Mode ,samples can be selected from 5 up to 30 sample per file

+- **Date Picker**

+  The Program allows the user to manually select what date to work on , assuming the shipment is abelto be pendign for several days

 - **Logging Mechanism for Tracking Flow and Errors**

-    A logging window continuously streams the flow of the process, displaying printed outputs as well as stack traces for error tracking.
+    A logging window continuously streams the flow of the process, displaying printed outputs, as well as stack, traces for error tracking.
 This allows for real-time monitoring and troubleshooting of the system's activities.
 - **Start/Stop Features**

     The system allows for multiple start and stop actions during runtime, preventing fatal crashes and ensuring smooth operation even if the process needs to be paused or restarted.